Metaswitch/clearwater-readthedocs/Geographic redundancy.md

 ![Diagram](Geographic redundancy diagram.png)

-Sprout is a single cluster split over the geographic regions. memcached does not support the concept of local and remote peers, so this is the best we can do at present.
+Sprout has one memcached cluster per geographic region.
+Although memcached itself does not support the concept of local and remote peers, sprout builds this on top - writing to both local and remote clusters and reading from the local but falling back to the remote.
 Communication between the nodes is encrypted and authenticated with IPsec.
 Each sprout uses homers and homesteads in the same region only.

 Separate instances of bono in each geographic region front the sprouts in that region.
 Clearwater uses a geo-routing DNS service such as